benjymous/annotations/sandman/sandman.32.md

 all those associated with the Land.

 Page 1 panel 1:  The Cuckoo and its Disciples were first mentioned in _The Doll's House_.
+Luz was the name of the place where Jacob had his dream of wrestling with an angel.
+In keeping with _A Game of You_'s name motif, note that upon waking up, Jacob renamed the place Bethel (which means "house of God").

        Panel 3:  The parallel between the captions and the scene indicates that this still form is the Tantoblin; more will be explained in later issues.
 The Black Guard is another unknown group.
 	Tantoblin:  A tart or round pastry, or a lump of excrement.